 What to Expect

-After all above materials have been received by the Office of Graduate Admissions in the Graduate Center, the Department of Special Education reviews the file and will notify you by mail or phone to schedule an admission interview.
+After all above materials have been received by the Office of Graduate Admissions in the Graduate and Professional Center, the Department of Special Education reviews the file and will notify you by mail or phone to schedule an admission interview.

 Students admitted with Provisional Program Acceptance must complete the first 12 units with a B or better in each course to remain eligible for continued enrollment at the university.)